Growing Dwarf Apple Trees

 Garden centers sell our favorite apple varieties, like ‘Honeycrisp’, ‘Fuji’, or ‘Red Delicious’, as very very dwarf (5-7′ tall), dwarf (6-10 feet tall), or semi-dwarf (8-12 feet tall).
 The fact is, any apple variety can be in compact form if it is grafted onto dwarfing rootstock.
 So, what is grafting and how does it work?

 Every commercial apple you buy is actually two apple varieties grafted or joined together; one variety is the main tree (scion) while the second variety is the rootstock.
 The scion of a dwarf tree is grafted onto dwarfing rootstock, so it’s the rootstock that controls tree size, among other factors such as disease resistance, hardiness, and vigor.
 (Learn all about the grafting process here.)

-It is unfortunate that plant labels on apples trees don’t tell the whole story.
-It is as important to know what the rootstock variety as the scion variety, because the rootstock determines how a tree will grow.
+It is unfortunate that plant labels on apple trees don’t tell the whole story.
+It is as important to know what the rootstock variety is and the scion variety because the rootstock determines how a tree will grow.
 There are many different apple rootstocks.
 For example, G65 is one of the most dwarfing varieties, producing trees reaching about 4-7 feet.
 The next size up would be a rootstock called M9, producing trees reaching about 6-10 feet.
 (Learn all about dwarfing rootstocks here.)

 The Best Dwarf Apple Trees